developertown/frontend/react/linting.md

 ## Configuring Linter (SCSS/CSS)

-At DeveloperTown we **should** if we are writing CSS or SCSS to style applications we should leverage
+At DeveloperTown we **should** leverage stylelint for static code analysis if we are writing CSS or SCSS to style applications

 ### Install dev dependencies